VisualStudioCode 1.6.1 Released, Showing Our Passion for Brackets

-I'm Mandai, the Wild Team member on the development team.
+This is Mandai, the wild one on the development team.

-Visual Studio Code (VSCode) 1.6.1 has just been released.
+Visual Studio Code (VS Code) version 1.6.1 has been released.

 New command added to split editors without opening a new editor group